 To learn more about our CBA training for schools, download our CBA flyer here.

 With over 30 years’ experience delivering learning solutions to over 300 schools across the country, Wriggle work with each school to help them to choose the technology and devices that best suit their needs.
-With several teachers on staff with over 30 years classroom teaching experience between them, each of our teachers has a vast amount of training and knowledge on integrating the latest technology into the classroom to enhance teaching and learning.
+With a growing number of teachers on staff with over 60 years classroom teaching experience between them, each of our teachers has a vast amount of training and knowledge on integrating the latest technology into the classroom to enhance teaching and learning.

 Our team of teachers, trainers and dedicated education specialists provide guidance and training to schools on how to get the best out of technology for teaching and learning.
 We would be delighted to work with your school staff to help you successfully integrate technology into the classroom to fulfill your 21st Century learning goals.

 To learn more about how technology has transformed teaching and learning in one of our partner schools, check out the video at the top of the page.